Kitchen Arts

 Mild, savory, and slightly sweet Japanese curry — kare raisu—is one of the most popular dishes in Japan and a fine example of yoshoku cooking, which are Western dishes (via the British via India) reinvented through traditional Japanese food principles.
 Tender chicken, carrots, and potatoes are simmered in a thick curry with perfectly balanced flavors and a hint of sweetness from honey and apple.

 Curry blocks were invented to make it easy for busy people to whip up an “instant” pot of curry.
-The commercially made curry blocks are shelf-stable boxes of curry roux full of questionable ingredients, such as stabilizers and chemical flavorings and preservatives.
+The commercially made curry blocks are shelf-stable boxes of curry roux full of questionable ingredients, such as stabilizers, chemical flavorings, and preservatives.

 Who needs that?
-We can make our own curry blocks!
+We can make our own!
 They're a wonder to have on hand for a quick and delicious meal.
 Throw a frozen block into a pot with your other ingredients, add water, and dinner can be ready in fewer than 30 minutes.

 Project